 - Urticaria and Drug Eruptions

 - Wound Care, Skin Ulcers and Pressure Sores

 How to Add Optional Sessions

-Separate registration and fee required to attend an optional session.
+Separate registration and fee required to attend a session.
 Seats are limited and are only available to course registrants.
-Select from optional sessions during online registration.
+Select a session during online registration.

 - Choose preferred suturing methods for wound closure.

 - Perform local anesthesia with minimal pain and maximum effectiveness for patients.